etherisc-legacy/GIF/docs/create_smart_contract.rst

 File: ./contracts/EStoreInsurance.sol

-We use the modifier "onlySandbox" here.
-It restricts permissions for this method to the sandbox account.
-As you will see later, as a product builder you can utilize the sandbox microservice to send transactions to your contract.
-The applyForPolicy method also contains the _newApplication invocation.
+The applyForPolicy method contains the _newApplication invocation.
 It will create a new application in GIF core contracts.

 Create other required functions in the same manner.